Graduation ceremony

 More…

-• Most non-EU students leave the UK after their studies.
+• International students have become more likely to remain in the UK after their studies.

 More…

-• Students who remain in the UK longer term usually take ten years to settle.
+• Students who remain in the UK usually take around ten years to receive permanent status (settlement).

 More…